iamjasonlobo/fyt.ios/README.md

 * Register - User signs up or logs into their account
 * Summary Screen - show the activities the user have
 * Show photos Screen -show the photoes after uploading their photoes.
-* photo Selection Screen.
+* Photo Selection Screen.
-   * users can upload the pictures of exercise.
-And then interract with others.
+   * users can upload the pictures of exercise and then interract with others.

+* users can log out of the app

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

 * Summary
-* Charts
-* Photo selection
-* Photo show
+* Sharing

 **Flow Navigation** (Screen to Screen)
-* Forced Log-in -> Account creation if no log in is available
+* Sign up -> Log-in.This is where a user creates an account and signs in.
-* Tab charts - show charts
+* Table view summary -> show charts/averages
-* Tab Photo -> upload photoes.
+* Sharing -> upload photos.